Kani-Maki-Gang/bld-book/src/configuration.md

     * __private_key__: The path to the private key of the above certificate.
   * __workers__: A number that indicates how many worker processes can the supervisor spawn.
 This will be the maximum number of active pipeline runs on a server, with all other being queued.

-* __logs__: A path to a directory where the logs for each server run will be stored.
-* __db__: A path to a directory where the database file for the server will be created.
 * __editor__: The name or path to your editor of choice for editing a pipeline through the bld cli.

 # Remote configuration